Pain in the foot

 Pain on the outside of the foot

-Pain in the outer foot can often be attributed to the tailor's bunion, a specific malposition of the little toe.
-This bunion develops when the little toe curves inward due to external pressure or genetic predisposition.
-The resulting prominent bulge on the outside of the foot is particularly prone to friction and painful pressure points.
-In addition, the persistent friction and pressure can lead to bursitis over the affected joint.
+Pain on the outer foot can often be attributed to a tailor's bunion, a special deformity of the little toe.
+This bunion develops when the little toe curves inwards due to external pressure or genetic predisposition.
+The resulting prominent bulge on the outside of the foot is particularly susceptible to friction and painful pressure points.
+In addition, the constant friction and pressure can lead to bursitis. bursitis over the affected joint.

 Different foot pain indicates different complaints